caleb-wo/NewsFetcher/README.md

 ## Progress

-- [ ] Determine best free APIs to use
+- [x] Determine best free APIs to use
+  - I will be using **[NEWSDATA.IO's API](https://newsdata.io)**.
+It aggregates news information from various publishers & bundles them together—it's exactly what I was looking for!
 - [ ] Model application architecture (MVVM)
 - [ ] Plan UI/UX (Figma)